RareLink/rarelink-docs/README.md

-# UniqueX Documentation
+# RareLink Documentation

-This repo stores technical documentation and wiki of UniqueX
+This repo stores technical documentation and wiki of RareLink

 powered by `mdbook`